google/WebFundamentals/src/content/en/updates/2019/06/image-support-for-async-clipboard.md

 ### Custom paste handler {: #custom-paste-handler }

-If you want to dynamically handle paste events, you can listen for the `paste` event, [prevent][prevent-default] the default behavior, and then use the code above to read the contents from the clipboard, and handle it in whatever way your app needs.
+If you want to dynamically handle paste events, you can listen for the `paste` event, [prevent the default][prevent-default] behavior, then use the code above to read the contents from the clipboard, and handle it in whatever way your app needs.

 [prevent-default]: https://developer.mozilla.org/en-US/docs/Web/API/Event/preventDefault